nasa/cumulus/packages/tf-inventory/README.md

 ### `Error extracting deployment name from file ...`

-An `Error extracting deployment name` will be printed to the console if a Terraform state file is detected that does not match the deployment regular expression.
+An `Error extracting deployment name` will be printed to the console if a Terraform state file is detected that does not match the deployment regular expression specified, or the default if none is specified.

 ### `Error reading <filename>: The specified key does not exist.`